Hand injuries are one of the most common orthopedic injuries. There is a broad spectrum of patterns of injuries by the hand.

 Following xray is of a 23 years old male who got injured following a motor vehicle accident.

-There is a fracture of proximal phalanx of little finger and it was treated by splintage with plaster slab.
+There is a fracture of the proximal phalanx of the little finger and it was treated by splintage with plaster slab.

 Xray of Fracture of Proximal Phalanx of Middle Finger